Paint the Night

-Paint the Night Parade is a nighttime parade at Disneyland Park in Anaheim, California, and formerly at Hong Kong Disneyland on Lantau Island, Hong Kong.
+Paint the Night Parade is a nighttime parade at the Disneyland Resort in Anaheim, California, and formerly at Hong Kong Disneyland on Lantau Island, Hong Kong.

 The Hong Kong version premiered on September 11, 2014, as part of the park's 9th anniversary.
 The California version debuted at Disneyland on May 22, 2015, as part of the park's 60th anniversary.
 The parade is a spiritual successor to the long-running Main Street Electrical Parade, which has appeared at numerous Disney parks worldwide in several different incarnations since June 17, 1972.
-On January 25, 2020, Hong Kong Disneyland‘s version of the parade made its final performance due to the COVID-19 outbreak's impact on China.
+On January 25, 2020, Hong Kong Disneyland's version of the parade had its final performance due to the COVID-19 outbreak's impact on China.

-On October 2024, the California version was announced to be returning to Disneyland Park as part of the Disneyland Resort's 70th anniversary celebration.
+In October 2024, it was announced that the California version will return as part of Disneyland's 70th anniversary celebration.
 Paint the Night returned to Disneyland on May 14, 2025.
+The parade paused between November 10, 2025, and January 30, 2026, for the 2025 Christmas season.
+The parade was originally set to run through the end of the 70th anniversary on August 9, 2026, but was extended to August 20, 2026.